 Learn about the TESOL Fellowships at the American University in Cairo by reading our interview with 2013 TESOL Fellow Rebekah Trefilova.
 Please note, this fellowship was previously named the TEFL Fellowship.

 Princeton in Asia (PiA) offers year-long, service-oriented fellowships in 22 countries and regions of Asia in the fields of education, public health, economic development, environmental sustainability, and peace and justice.
 PiA fellowships are open to graduates or graduating seniors of any university.

 Princeton in Africa (PiAf) offers highly selective year-long fellowships to recent college graduates to work in a professional capacity with organizations across the African continent.
 Fellows work in a variety of sectors, including monitoring and evaluation, teaching, communications, research, and more.
-Learn more about this opportunity in The Ultimate Guide to Winning a Princeton in Africa Fellowship.

 Princeton in Latin America (PiLA) connects recent college graduates with one-year, service-oriented positions at NGOs and community-based service organizations in Latin America.
 For all positions, basic professional competency in Spanish or Portuguese is required.
 In addition to Spanish, French may be helpful for some placements in the Dominican Republic for projects serving the Haitian immigrant population.
 Application interviews are conducted partly in Spanish or Portuguese, and a language-competency evaluation is part of the application.
 Applications to PiLA are open to U.S. citizens and permanent residents who are recent graduates of U.S. and Canadian universities.